-NOTE: Due to the COVID-19 closure of UCI campus for all non-essential operations, this summer's industrial recruiting activities may need to take place remotely.
+NOTE: Due to the COVID-19 closure of UCI campus for all non-essential operations, this summer's industrial recruiting activities will be held remotely.

 The Department of Chemistry hosts industrial recruiting events every summer to assist with the employment needs of graduate students.
-Traditionally, companies come to our department for a daylong event, that includes an informational session, followed by interviews for specific positions they are recruiting for.
+These recruiting events typically include an informational session, followed by interviews for specific positions they are recruiting for.
 The interviews are usually 30 to 45 minutes.

-Staff are here to assist with scheduling a visit date, arranging informational sessions, and publicizing your visit within the Department.
-If you are interested, please contact Garrett Yoshitomi at (firstname.lastname@example.org) or fill out the Industrial Recruiting Sign-Up Form.
+Staff are here to assist with scheduling your recruiting event, arranging informational sessions, and publicizing your visit within the Department.
+If you are interested, please contact Garrett Yoshitomi at (email@example.com) or fill out the Industrial Recruiting Sign-Up Form.
 Due to COVID-19, recruiting events will be held virtually this year.
 UCI uses Zoom as its primary teleconfrencing software; however, we are happy to utilize other platforms depending on your needs.

 If you would like to publicize a career opportunity with the Department of Chemistry we can post the information on our Graduate Opportunities page.
 Please send any employment information you would like posted to firstname.lastname@example.org.